Compost Tea has become a very popular topic. The following is a quote from Fine Gardening (ref 2):

 For this to work, the sprayed on microbes would need to colonize the leaves (ie live and breed on the leaves).
 This requires that the new environment, ie the leaf surface, has enough food for them and the oxygen levels are right for them.

 The native microbes on plant surfaces are not well understood.
-The picture below shows an electron microscope image of a leaf surface showing the microbes present.
-There are anywhere from 1 t0 10 million microbes on each 1 square centimeter of plant.
+There are anywhere from 1 to 10 million microbes on each 1 square centimeter of plant.
 Nobody knows what happens when more microbes are sprayed onto the leaf.
 I can’t help wondering why the large number of naturally occurring microbes can’t out compete the potentially bad ones and yet the ones sprayed on in the tea will do this??

-In summary, there is little scientific evidence that compost tea solves disease problems.
+In summary, there is little scientific evidence to support the idea that compost tea solves disease problems.

 There is a new gardening trend of adding microbes to the soil under the assumption that the soil ‘needs microbes’.
-A future post will look at this myth.
+I’ve looked at this myth in more detail in the post Soil Microbes.
 In summary; the soil already has lots of microbes and adding a bit of tea is not going to make much of a difference.